-Our robust and reliable Video Analytics are available in five custom packages to best fit your application requirements:
+Our robust and reliable Video Analytics are available in custom packages to best fit your application requirements:

 With our custom modules you only pay for features you use!

 These modular packages offer wide range of events and maximum flexibility.
-Any of the four modules can be combined to provide the best solution that meets any requirement.
+Any of the modules can be combined to provide the best solution that meets any requirement.
 To use a camera for customer counting during the day and doubling as a security camera at night, intuVision Security module can easily be added to the intuVision Retail module.

 intuVision VA lives up to intuVision’s motto "the intuitive video analytics" and facilitates the most intuitive user interfaces to review video and detected events with a wide selection of methods, including: